prggmr/zf2-docpx/zend/Word/SeparatorToSeparator.rst

 setReplacementSeparator
 -----------------------

-.. function:: setReplacementSeparator($separator)
+.. function:: setReplacementSeparator()

     Sets a new separator which replaces the searched one

-    :param string $separator: Separator which replaces the searched one
+    :param string: Separator which replaces the searched one

     :rtype: SeparatorToSeparator